BradPatras/bike-omaha/README.md

 }
 ```

-The combination is done using a swift CLI located in the servicebuilder directory.
+The combination is done using a swift CLI located in the services directory.
 It's a swift package app so before you can run it you need to navigate to `services` dir, then run `swift build`.
 That will place an executable in the `.build/debug` folder, or you could also just run `swift run service-builder`.
 [More info on the service builder here](services/README.md)

 ## Dev Notes
 - GeoJsonFeature 'properties' json object contain styling to be used when laying out the feature on the map (stroke width, stroke color).
 Currently these properties are required by the app to be present and they are not documented anywhere and were originally created by the kml exporter on the google MyMaps GUI.
 I don't want to be locked in to using the MyMaps GUI in the future for creating new trails so I should figure out a way of adding the properties to the features some other way.
-Possibly as part of the `servicebuilder.swift` script.
-At the very least I need to add some validation to the servicebuilder script to ensure that the features all contain a valid properties object.
+Possibly as part of the `service-builder build` action.
+At the very least I need to add some validation to the service-builder script to ensure that the features all contain a valid properties object.